iOS4ever/iOS4ever.github.io/_posts/2015-10-24-ninth-post.md

 **Tip of the Week: Halo Edition**

-Halo 5 is coming out this coming Tuesday!
+Halo 5 is coming out this Tuesday!
 If you have read my previous blog posts or just know me in person, you know that I’m a complete Halo nerd, a.k.a. a Spartan.
 The developer of the series, 343 Industries, posted a behind the scene series called “The Sprint.”
 A sprint is usually a two-week deadline, and it is not unique to 343 Industries.
 If you are interested, I strongly recommend you to go to YouTube and checkout the videos.

 I also want to post the first episode of the third season as it gives a peak into the music composing process.
 One of the best things of Halo is that it has one of the best soundtracks in the world, and as a music lover, it is one of the major reasons why I’m so attached to the series (being a space junkie also helped :) ).